Sibo-Ding/ECO395M-ML-Homeworks/Exercise 1/Exercise-1-Answer.md

 ![](Exercise-1-Answer_files/figure-markdown_strict/unnamed-chunk-3-1.png)

+This plot shows the destination airports for all flights departing from Austin, where large sizes indicate more flights.
 ![](Exercise-1-Answer_files/figure-markdown_strict/unnamed-chunk-4-1.png)

 ## 2) Wrangling the Olympics

 ### A)

+95th percentile of heights for female competitors across all Athletics events

     ##   quantile(height, 0.95)
     ## 1                    183

 ### B)

+The women’s event that had the greatest variability in competitor’s heights, as measured by the standard deviation

     ## # A tibble: 1 × 2
     ##   event                      sd_height